 However, the strongest pull towards illustrating this story was wanting to draw the outfits, Esmeralda’s clothes.
 This was my own manifesto on preserving information of historical fashions as a more reliable source of information than the start and end dates of wars.
 Also, this project represented my “instant gratification” away from school worries about the future.
 I was quite the procrastinator, and still am – except I used to believe the Blue Fairy on that, whereas now I trust Candlewick’s wisdom and innocence… But that’s another story!

 First in line, some different character designs I came across while being a fan of the story: my own version “direct and unmediated, from the book” (this is an important aspect, linking into a reader’s own archetypal landscape), then a French production, the Disney version, an Italian production, the illustration from the library book I borrowed here in Romania, and Noa’s video for “Vivre” which I tirelessly waited for during every billboard tv show.
-(Later on, an artist who openly identifies as lesbian made an upcycled artwork based on my drawing of Noa, as one day I shared the song’s lyrics which suddenly made an impact – so how many layers are there now?
+(Later on, an artist who openly identifies as lesbian made an upcycled artwork based on my drawing of Noa, as one day she saw the song lyrics I had shared and resonated with them – so how many layers are there now?
 Amazing…)

 Here is the first version I drew of selected scenes (and the shawl):

 Here is the second version, where I wrote the exact quotes I was referring to:

 I practised my drawing skills some more by drawing Disney’s version – then compared the different endings and what they meant for the overall message.
 Mind you, our VCR didn’t have an Image Pause function, so I just watched the film a lot of times until I got all the details I needed (and learned the songs… I could still sing you “God Help The Outcasts” right now if you asked me).